 General.
 It is expected that the trust student loans will be serviced by one or more third party servicers.
-A description of each servicer will be provided in the applicable prospectus supplement to this prospectus.
+A description of each primary servicer will be provided in the applicable prospectus supplement to this prospectus.
 Each servicer has entered into or will enter into a servicing agreement or servicing agreements covering the student loans held by each trust.
 Under each servicing agreement, the servicer will be responsible for servicing, managing, maintaining custody of and making collections on the trust student loans.

-Each servicer will receive a servicing fee specified in the related prospectus supplement.
+Each servicer will receive a servicing fee, which in the case of any primary servicer will be specified in the related prospectus supplement.
 It will also receive reimbursement for expenses and charges, as specified in that prospectus supplement.
-The servicing fee and any portion of the servicing fee that remains unpaid from prior dates will be payable before the related securities unless any portion of the servicing fee is expressly subordinated to payments on the securities, as specified in the related prospectus supplement.
+The servicing fee and any portion of the servicing fee that remains unpaid from prior dates will be payable before any payments are made on the related securities unless any portion of the servicing fee is expressly subordinated to payments on the securities, as specified in the related prospectus supplement.

 Each servicer will service the student loans acquired by us pursuant to the servicing agreement.
-Each servicer will pay for any claim, loss, liability or expense, including reasonable attorneys' fees, which arises out of or relates to the servicer's acts or omissions with respect to the services provided under the servicing agreement, subject to maximum liability amounts set forth in the servicing agreement.
+Each servicer will pay for any claim, loss, liability or expense, including reasonable attorneys' fees, which arises out of or relates to the servicer's acts or omissions with respect to the services provided under the servicing agreement, subject to maximum liability amounts set forth in the applicable servicing agreement.
 The maximum liability on the part of the servicers may be different for each servicer.